 History and Characteristics

 The tradition of Montenegro’s independent statehood dates back several centuries.
 In 1878, the Congress of Berlin recognized Montenegro as an independent state.
-However, it ceased to exist when the country joined Serbia in 1918.
-The event continues to be a polarizing issue today – in 2018, the parliament of Montenegro declared all decisions of the 1918 Podgorica Assembly, which determined the country’s union with Serbia, to be null and void.
+That independent statehood ended when Montenegro joined Serbia in 1918.
+That union remains a polarizing issue today – in 2018, the parliament of Montenegro declared all decisions of the 1918 Podgorica Assembly, which determined the country’s union with Serbia, to be null and void.

-After World War II, the Yugoslav monarchy underwent a transformation into a socialist federal state, with Montenegro as one of its constituent republics until 1992.
-While Bosnia and Herzegovina and Croatia experienced wars in the early 1990s, Montenegro remained in a common state with Serbia following a 1992 referendum.
+After World War II, the Yugoslav monarchy transformed into a socialist federal state, with Montenegro as one of its constituent republics until 1992.
+While Bosnia and Herzegovina and Croatia were at war in the early 1990s, Montenegro remained part of a common state with Serbia following a 1992 referendum.
 Although the constitution called for equal representation between Montenegro and Serbia in federal institutions, Serbia effectively controlled the state.
-The transition to democracy was complicated by the war and sanctions imposed due to the involvement of Yugoslav authorities in the civil wars in Bosnia and Herzegovina and Croatia.
+The transition to democracy was complicated by war and by sanctions imposed because of the involvement of Yugoslav authorities in the civil wars in Bosnia and Herzegovina and Croatia.
 Both Montenegro and Serbia were governed by semi-authoritarian regimes led by reformed communist parties that adopted nationalist rhetoric.

-The breakup of the Democratic Party of Socialists (DPS) in 1997, following a conflict between Milo Đukanović and Momir Bulatović, was a key turning point in Montenegro’s history. Đukanović distanced himself from the regime in Serbia, while Bulatović and his new Socialist People’s Party remained loyal to Milošević.
-The Montenegrin government sought independence, whereas the opposition parties supported maintaining a common state.
-In the 2006 referendum, 55.5% voted in favor of independence, leading Montenegro to join the United Nations and other major international organizations.
-Montenegro became a member of NATO in June 2017.
-As of January 2023, Montenegro had opened all EU negotiation chapters, with only three of them provisionally closed.
+The breakup of the Democratic Party of Socialists (DPS) in 1997, following a conflict between Milo Đukanović and Momir Bulatović, marked a turning point in Montenegro’s modern history. Đukanović distanced himself from the regime in Serbia, while Bulatović and his newly formed Socialist People’s Party remained loyal to Slobodan Milošević.
+The Montenegrin government pursued independence, while opposition parties favored preserving a common state.
+In the 2006 referendum, 55.5% voted in favor of independence, after which Montenegro joined the United Nations and other major international organizations.
+The country became a NATO member in June 2017.
+As of January 2025, Montenegro had opened all EU negotiation chapters, with six provisionally closed.
+In mid-2024, it received a positive assessment on the implementation of interim benchmarks in the two most demanding chapters of its EU accession talks, prompting the European Union to signal readiness to begin preparations for Montenegro’s Accession Treaty.

-Behind the relatively successful international recognition of Montenegro’s political commitment to Euro-Atlantic integration, its society has been grappling with a number of issues.
-These include the slow speed of change in its political system, ineffective public institutions, a culture of legal impunity for individuals politically linked to the ruling parties, discriminatory practices in the labor market and in public procurement, and challenges concerning legal security and the alignment of judicial practices with international standards.
+Despite the relatively successful international recognition of Montenegro’s political commitment to Euro-Atlantic integration, Montenegro’s society has been grappling with several issues.
+These include the slow pace of change in its political system, ineffective public institutions, a culture of legal impunity for individuals politically linked to the ruling parties, discriminatory practices in the labor market and public procurement, and challenges concerning legal security and the alignment of judicial practices with international standards.

 Political Transformation